baeni/imgrio/README.md

 ```

-Profit! - The imgrio-api is now running and accessible from whatever address you've configured it to.
-For us it's https://api.imgrio.com
+Profit! - The imgrio-api is now running and accessible from https://api.imgrio.com

 ## imgrio-nuxt